 11. JOSPT.
 2010.
 40(4): 225-229

-The information herein on "Cervicogenic Dizziness: Lost Equilibrium" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Cervicogenic Dizziness: Lost Equilibrium" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.